gravitational/gravity/docs/5.x/overview.md

    hosting providers.
 Gravity's image-based approach allows them to treat K8s clusters as cattle, not pets, dramatically reducing operational overhead.

-In both use cases, an application _usually_ includes the Kubernetes binaries, their dependencies, a private Docker registry for autonomous operation, a monitoring system and an SSH bastion for remotely managing the cluster either via simple SSH or via Kubernetes API.
+In both use cases, an application bundle may include the Kubernetes binaries, their dependencies, a private Docker registry for autonomous operation, a monitoring system and an SSH bastion for remotely managing the cluster either via simple SSH or via Kubernetes API.

+In other words, a Gravity application bundle is a _self-contained downloadable Kubernetes appliance_ which enables true application portability across any public or private infrastructure.

 ## Cluster Lifecycle

-An application bundle is a snapshot of a Kubernetes cluster, stored as a compressed `.tar` file ("Application Bundle" or "K8s appliance").
-Application Bundles may contain nothing but pre-packaged Kubernetes for centralized management of Kubernetes resources within an organization or may also contain other applications running on Kubernetes.
+Application bundles may contain only "empty", pre-packaged Kubernetes for centralized management of Kubernetes resources within an organization or may also contain other applications running on Kubernetes.

 The typical cluster lifecycle using Gravity consists of the following:

 0. Prepare your application(s) to run on [Kubernetes](https://k8s.io).
 If
    you do not have Kubernetes expertise, our Implementation Services team can help.
-1. Package the application into a deployable `tar` tarball ("Application Bundle" or "Bundle") using Gravity's `tele` tool.
+1. Package the applications into a deployable `tar` tarball ("Application Bundle" or "Bundle") using Gravity's `tele` tool.
 2. Publish the Application Bundle for distribution.
 AWS S3 or any CDN can be used to publish downloadable images, but enterprise edition of Gravity comes with